fomalhautb/hn-analysis/blog.md

-# I analyized 4 millions HN posts and used the tricks I found to get to the top Show HN of the day
+# I analyzed 4 millions HN posts and used the tricks I found to get to the top Show HN of the day

 ## A failed launch